 This was one of the reasons I started building Elementary Analytics.
 I wanted a cut-down and very specific view of my Google Search Console stats.
 In turn, how that affected my Google Analytics stats.

 “Elementary” Or Simplified View Of Your Google Search Console Insights

 With our dashboard, you can view your top 4 metrics on a single widget.
-Creating as many widgets as you need for Google Search Console as you would like to review.
+Create as many widgets as you need for Google Search Console as you would like to review.

 Below is a screenshot of the last 30 days’ stats for Elementary Analytics.

 There is also an indicator that highlights if a metric has gone up or down compared to the previous thirty days.
-As well as shows you by what percentage the number has gone up or down by.
+It also shows you by what percentage the number has gone up or down.